-I don’t personally think that the Declaration of Reasonable Doubt goes far enough, but being who I am that should not be a surprise.
+Being who I am, I don’t personally think that the Declaration of Reasonable Doubt goes far enough, but that should not be a surprise.
 I know that its purpose is to do just what it does, and no more.
 I certainly support it, and I hope that this new attention will bear much fruit.
-Very smart to post the video right after the plethora of Death Day revels which took place last weekend.
-Very smart indeed.
+Very smart to post the video right after the plethora of Death Day revels that took place last weekend.
 Time to begin repairing the damage.

 Declaration of Reasonable Doubt